MicrocontrollersDev/Alternatives/docs/launcher/prism_gnu.md

 - Simply update through your package manager, or reinstall it the same way you installed it.

+### Step 8 - Setting CurseForge API Key

+- Some CurseForge mods may not allow downloads from third party launchers such as Prism Launcher.
+This can be bypassed by opening Prism settings, going to `APIs`, then `API Keys` and entering `$2a$10$bL4bIL5pUWqfcO7KQtnMReakwtfHbNKh6v1uTpKlzhwoueEJQnPnm` into the CurseForge Core API.

 ## Common Issues

 #### `The java binary "" couldn't be found.
 Please fix the java path override in the instance's settings or disable it.`